WilcoLouwerse/Begrafenisplanner-application-NLDesign/TUTORIAL.md

 For this example where going to use GitKraken but you can use any tool you like, feel free to skip this part if you are already familiar with setting up a local clone of your repository.

 Open gitkraken press "clone a repro" and fill in the form (select where on your local machine you want the repository to be stored, and fill in the link of your repository on github), press "clone a repro" and you should then see GitKraken downloading your code.
-After it's done press "open now" (in the box on top) and voilÃ¡ your codebase (you should see an initial commit on a master branche).
+After it's done press "open now" (in the box on top) and voilÃƒÂ¡ your codebase (you should see an initial commit on a master branche).

 You can now navigate to the folder where you just installed your code, it should contain some folders and files and generally look like this.
 We will get into the files later, lets first spin up our component!